mycontroller-org/documentation/content/en/docs/overview/_index.md

 ## [Architecture Guide](/docs/overview/architecture/)

 ## MyController Services and Bundles
-MyController has many services and all communicates via `Message Bus`.
+MyController has many services and all communicates via `Message Bus`.<br>
 Based on the services and use cases, MyController bundled as follows,
   - [All-In-One bundle](#all-in-one-bundle-and-setup)
   - [Core bundle](#core-bundle-and-setup)